 In his opinion teachers and students play an equally active role in the learning process and mainly teachers are an authority figure in the process.
-The teacher’s primary role is to coach and facilitate student learning and overall comprehension of material.
-He measures Student-learning through both formal and informal forms of assessments and student learning is continuously measured during his teaching / instruction.
+The teacher’s primary role is to coach and facilitate student learning and overall comprehension of the material.
+He measures Student-learning through both formal and informal forms of assessments and student learning is continuously measured during his teaching/instruction.
 He has three teaching methods; direct instruction, inquiry-based learning and cooperative learning.
 Through these three teaching methods (either alone or in conjunction with other methods), he gains a better understanding of how to govern his classroom, implement instruction and connect with his students.

 This method refers to teaching and classroom management that emphasizes group work and a strong sense of community.
-With this method he fosters students’ academic and social growth and utilizes teaching techniques such as “Think-Pair-Share” and reciprocal teaching.
-Cooperative learning is, again, student-centered approach because learners are placed in responsibility of their learning and development.
+With this method, he fosters students’ academic and social growth and utilizes teaching techniques such as “Think-Pair-Share” and reciprocal teaching.
+Cooperative learning is, again, student-centered approach because learners are placed in the responsibility of their learning and development.
 This method focuses on the belief that students learn best when working with and learning from their peers.